-- Buy the paper towels that have the half size tear marks and use half what you would normally use.
+Buy the paper towels that have the half-size tear marks and use half what you would normally use.
 If you are dripping your bacon or fried okra onto a paper towel, one little half sheet will do the job.
 Lots of messes will clean up off the floor with only a half sheet.
 This will help reduce expenses in childcare.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.

-- Use single fold paper towels in the bathroom for them.
+Use single-fold paper towels in the bathroom for them.
 Mr. Kent found me a paper towel dispenser at the thrift store and it has saved me hundreds of dollars on paper towels.
 When I had a roll dispenser, they would tear off 5 at a time or more and use a whole roll in a day or two.
 I can get the bulk cases of individual paper towels at the janitor supply store (and they have ones made with recyclable materials) The towels come out one at a time.
 Since the kids don’t have to tear them, they don’t pull off half the roll each time they use them.
 This saves so much on the environment and my pocketbook to reduce expenses in childcare.

-- Don’t waste wipeys.
+Don’t waste wipeys.
 I KNOW that when you need several wipes for one diaper, you NEED them.
 Consider wiping their hands and face first and then starting on the poopy diaper.
 Wipe as much of the doodie off as you can with the diaper to cut down on wipes needed.
 Get good quality wipes like Huggies that get a lot of it off with one pass so you don’t have to use 40 to get the job done.
 Or you can make cloth own baby wipes.
 Use as few as you can, but as many as you have to.
 You gotta do what you gotta doo doo to reduce expenses in childcare.

-- Use vinegar to clean.
-It kills germs and is super cost effective, plus it’s not harmful to the environment.
+Use vinegar to clean.
+It kills germs and is super cost-effective, plus it’s not harmful to the environment.
 We use as few cleaners as possible to cut down on allergy problems.
 Vinegar can be used as fabric softener, window cleaner, deodorizer, disinfectant, and many other things.
 Vinegar is a great way to reduce expenses in childcare.